uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0003-persistence.md

 ### T1037.002 - Boot or Logon Initialization Scripts: Login Hook

+Procedures:

+- Adversaries may use a Login Hook to establish persistence executed upon user logon.
+A login hook is a plist file that points to a specific script to execute with root privileges upon user logon.
+The plist file is located in the /Library/Preferences/com.apple.loginwindow.plist file and can be modified using the defaults command-line utility.
+This behavior is the same for logout hooks where a script can be executed upon user logout.
+All hooks require administrator permissions to modify or create hooks.
+Adversaries can add or insert a path to a malicious script in the com.apple.loginwindow.plist file, using the LoginHook or LogoutHook key-value pair.
+The malicious script is executed upon the next user login.
+If a login hook already exists, adversaries can add additional commands to an existing login hook.
+There can be only one login and logout hook on a system at a time. **Note:** Login hooks were deprecated in 10.11 version of macOS in favor of Launch Daemon and Launch Agent

 ### T1037.003 - Boot or Logon Initialization Scripts: Network Logon Script

+Procedures:

+- Adversaries may use network logon scripts automatically executed at logon initialization to establish persistence.
+Network logon scripts can be assigned using Active Directory or Group Policy Objects.
+These logon scripts run with the privileges of the user they are assigned to.
+Depending on the systems within the network, initializing one of these scripts could apply to more than one or potentially all systems.
+Adversaries may use these scripts to maintain persistence on a network.
+Depending on the access configuration of the logon scripts, either local credentials or an administrator account may be necessary.

 ### T1037.004 - Boot or Logon Initialization Scripts: RC Scripts